kratisto/docs/pages/public_cloud/compute/deployment_modes_comparison_resilience_details/guide.en-gb.md

 - **Horizontal and vertical scalability options:** Local Zones support instance scaling, but are limited by local capacity and the lack of additional zones for load balancing.
 - **Ultra-low latency:** Scaling is focused on keeping latency to a minimum, ideal for real-time workloads.
 - **Planning required:** Because it is limited to a single zone, careful planning is essential to avoid saturating available resources and guarantee stable performance.
-- **Regional dependency:** For more complex or redundant scaling requirements, Local Zones may be dependent on the resources of the main region.
-This can introduce additional latency if external resources are required.

 #### Architecture example